-Effective Date: Effective for tax years beginning on or after January 1, 1974 Description: Insurance corporations may deduct from Federal taxable income, before Federal exclusion, 50 percent of the company's share of dividend income received from non-subsidiary corporations.
+Effective Date: Effective for tax years beginning on or after January 1, 1974 Description: Life insurance corporations may deduct 50 percent of the company's share of dividend income received from non-subsidiary corporations.
+This modification does not include mandatory deemed repatriation income from non-subsidiary corporations (described in item #11 below).